casanet/casanet-server/backend/README.md

 ### Configure server:

-In `casanet.json` file you can edit the configuration of a few stuff.
+In the `casanet.json` file you can edit the configuration of a few stuff.

 #### Default user: